What can you expect on an Adventure Travel Holiday?

 - do not ascend while experiencing any of the above symptoms whenever possible

-- Diamox (acetozolamide) may be useful and/or appropriate in some cases (125mg morning and night).
+- Diamox (acetazolamide) may be useful and/or appropriate in some cases (125mg morning and night).
 Diamox will not mask the symptoms of severe AMS

-Note: anti-malaria pills may cause nausea, vomiting or other symptoms at high altitude.
+Note: anti-malaria pills may cause nausea, vomiting, or other symptoms at high altitudes.
 It may be necessary to stop this medication.
 The risks of catching malaria in Chitwan are very low.
 Anti-malarial medication may be started 48 hours before entering the malarial zone.
-If you have come from a high risk malarial area it is best to continue this medication.
+If you have come from a high-risk malarial area it is best to continue this medication.
 In case of doubt, always consult your trek leader

 Treatment of mild AMS

-- rest at same altitude until symptoms subside
+- rest at the same altitude until symptoms subside

-- Diamox (125 mg morning and night, to be continued for remaining time at altitude)
+- Diamox (125 mg morning and night, to be continued for the remaining time at altitude)